aws-solutions-library-samples/guidance-for-sap-generative-ai-assistant-on-aws/README.md

 The solution uses Amazon Bedrock for generative AI and Amazon Lex for conversational AI assistant.
 This Guidance enables you to start your Generative AI journey with SAP data, allowing you to seamlessly incorporate additional components or integrate with other AWS services.

-Below diagram shows the reference architecture for the SAP Generative AI assistanct:
+Following diagram shows the reference architecture for the SAP Generative AI assistanct:

 ![reference architecture for Generative AI assistance](https://github.com/aws-solutions-library-samples/guidance-to-summarize-sap-supply-chain-data-using-genai-on-aws/blob/main/assets/images/1.Architecture.jpeg?raw=true)

 ## Cost

+_We recommend creating a [Budget](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-managing-costs.html) through [AWS Cost Explorer](https://aws.amazon.com/aws-cost-management/aws-cost-explorer/) to help manage costs.
+Prices are subject to change.
+For full details, refer to the pricing webpage for each AWS service used in this Guidance._

+### Sample Cost breakdown

 The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.